real-gradients/real-gradients.github.io/index.md

 ---

 Welcome to the website related to the paper _"Real Attackers Don't Compute Gradients": Bridging the Gap between Adversarial ML Research and Practice_ accepted to [IEEE SaTML'23](https://satml.org/).
+A preprint is [here](https://real-gradients.github.io/resources/satml23_real-gradients.pdf).

 We will [present the paper](https://satml.org/) in Raleigh (NC, USA) in February 2023!